scala/docs.scala-lang/_sips/sip-submission.md

 ### Merging the proposal

 If the SIP is accepted, the committee will propose a release date to the compiler maintainers, where the role of the committee ends.
-Accepted SIPs will then be merged under a flag.
-When SIPs introduce intricate changes and they cannot be merged under a flag, the compiler maintainers will merge it directly.
+(Compiler maintainers may choose to merge changes under a flag initially, for testing, or directly, as they deem appropriate, taking committee and community feedback into consideration.)

 ## Structure of the process